When is V Wars season 2 released on Netflix? What’s going to happen?

 What is going to occur in V Wars season 2?

-V Wars follows scientist Luther Swann as a virus turns lots of the world’s individuals, together with Swann’s finest good friend Michael Fayne, into blood-sucking vampires, ultimately escalating right into a struggle between the 2.
+V Wars follows scientist Luther Swann as a virus turns most of the world’s individuals, together with Swann’s finest pal Michael Fayne, into blood-sucking vampires, ultimately escalating right into a warfare between the 2.

-Star Ian Somerhalder advised IANS that he’s enthusiastic about introducing two new Indian characters subsequent season.
+Star Ian Somerhalder informed IANS that he’s enthusiastic about introducing two new Indian characters subsequent season.

 He stated: “Going into season two, we are going to get to discover characters that we’re actually enthusiastic about.